josephshanks/CologneRecommender/README.md

 ## NLP Sentiment Analysis

 There are two major types of recommendation models, one in which uses explicit data and one which uses implicit data.
 Unfortuntaely I actually had neither.
 Explicit data uses specific ratings for a product from a user such as "Bob rated Aqua Di Gio a 5/5", and implicit data uses other factors to determine interest in a product such as how many times a product was viewed or mentioned.
 Due to the fact I only had user reviews on the colognes (granted years worth of reviews) I decided to do a Natural Language Processing Sentiment Analysis.
 A sentiment analysis allowed for me to test for a threshold using a lexicon to produce a polarity score between 1-5 for each review.

 *picture of reviews

 ** how did i test for accuracy?

 After more data wrangling,

+## Models

 <p>Model</p>
 <br>